nwcadence/edX-DEV212x-Intro-to-DevOps/docs/Lab5-Win_.NET/edX-DEV212x-Lab5-Win_.NET.md

 ## Task 5: ##

 Modify code to increase the Oil discount to 15% (HomeController) and deploy to blue slot just as demonstrated in Lab 3 & Lab 4.
-With the continuous integration and continuous deployment pipelines built this should be relatively fast.
+With the continuous integration and continuous deployment pipelines built this should be an straightforward task.

 Open website to see differences.
 Use a header of x-ms-blue to see override the route traffic to the blue slot.